IYism/docker-tengine/README.md

 # Tengine Docker Image
 This repository provides multi-operating system Docker images for Tengine, designed for high-performance web applications.
 It supports Lua scripting, PCRE2, GMSSL, and more (via Tongsuo).

 ## Features
 - **GMSSL Support**: Provides cryptographic functions compliant with national standards.
-- **Lua Scripting**: Use LuaJIT with the lua-nginx-module for dynamic request handling and flexible configuration.
+- **Lua Support**: Use LuaJIT with the lua-nginx-module for dynamic request handling and flexible configuration.
 - **PCRE2 Support**: Enhanced regular expressions with JIT compilation for improved performance.
+- **GeoIP2 Support**: Enable IP-based geolocation using MaxMind's GeoIP2 databases.
 - **Brotli Compression**: Efficient compression for faster loading of static resources.

 ## Quick Start

 ### Build the Docker Image
 Build the Docker image locally:
 ```sh
 docker build -t sungyism/tengine:latest .
 ```

 ### Run the Container
 You can run the Tengine container using the following command:
 ```sh
 docker run -d -p 80:80 -p 443:443 --name tengine sungyism/tengine:latest